-Abigail Leonard is a Tokyo-based journalist who has written about Japan for the Washington Post, Newsweek and Vox; produced video pieces for the New York Times and radio stories for NPR, BBC and Deutsche Welle.
-Before she moved to Japan, she wrote and produced long-form news documentary stories as a staff producer for PBS, CNN, ABC and Al Jazeera America.
-She was a lead writer for two news analysis programs: Countdown with Keith Olbermann and The War Room with Jennifer Granholm, where she wrote each show's top, 15-minute story.
+Abigail Leonard is a Tokyo-based journalist who covers Japanese politics and culture for print and broadcast news outlets in the U.S. and Europe.
+She is a regular contributor to NPR News and has also written for the Washington Post, TIME, Newsweek and Vox and produced video pieces for the New York Times.
+Before she moved to Japan, she wrote and produced long-form news documentary stories as a staff producer for PBS, ABC and Al Jazeera America and was also a lead writer for two news analysis programs: Countdown with Keith Olbermann and The War Room with Jennifer Granholm.

 Stories she reported from Japan earned a 2018 National Headliner Award and a 2018 James Beard Foundation Media Award Nomination.
 She was a 2011 East-West Center Japan Fellow, a 2010 UN Foundation Journalism Fellow and is currently First Vice President of the Foreign Correspondents Club of Japan, a 2000-member national press organization established in 1945.
 Stories she worked on in the United States won an Association of Health Care Journalists Award, an Overseas Press Club Award and a national Emmy Award.